 The practice keeps close ties with both the Primary Care Liaison Team (PCLT) and the Community Mental Health Team.
 These teams consists of psychiatrists, psychologists, community psychiatric nurses (CPNs), and occupational therapists amongst others, and all patients are initially referred through a centralised system based at the Royal Edinburgh.
-If you require to attend a CPN, it is possible to see Karen Kirk at the practice, as we recognise patients like this convenience, but all referrals are arranged by seeing a GP in the first instance.

 In addition there is an Intensive Home Treatment Team (IHTT) which provides a 24 hour, 7 day per week service to people experiencing an acute mental health crisis.
 It provides an alternative to acute hospital admission by providing intensive intervention in the community.
 The service is the gatekeeper to hospital admission.

 There are also specialist services which your GP may refer you to directly: Child and Adolescent Mental Health Service, based at Rillbank Terrace, Perinatal Mental Health Service, Old Age Mental Health Service for patients over 65 years, Eating Disorders (Cullen Centre), Traumatic Stress (Rivers Centre), Alcohol and Substance Misuse Service, Adult Psychotherapy and Group Analysis (Royal Edinburgh Hospital), Regional Autism Spectrum Disorder Consultancy Service, Attention Deficit Hyperactivity Disorder (ADHD) Service, and the Learning Disabilities Team.